Can I Do N1 Without Matric?

 Individuals who have completed the National Certificate (Vocational) [NC(V)] qualification, which is offered at Technical and Vocational Education and Training (TVET) colleges, may be eligible for N1 courses.
 The NC(V) qualification provides a pathway to higher education and serves as an alternative to a matric certificate.

 Recognition of Prior Learning (RPL) is a process that assesses an individual’s skills, knowledge, and experience acquired through non-formal education or work experience.
-N1 courses may consider RPL as an alternative route for individuals without matric to showcase their competence and gain access to the program.
+N1 courses may consider RPL as an alternative route for individuals without a matric to showcase their competence and gain access to the program.

 Some technical training institutions or colleges may offer bridging programs designed to provide foundational knowledge and skills necessary for entry into N1 courses.
-These programs aim to bridge the gap between lower educational qualifications and N1-level studies, enabling individuals without matric to pursue their desired technical fields.
+These programs aim to bridge the gap between lower educational qualifications and N1-level studies, enabling individuals without a matric to pursue their desired technical fields.

 If you are considering pursuing N1 courses without matric, follow these steps to navigate the pathway effectively: